-(6) The University will issue a Letter of Release where a transfer is in the best interests of the student, including but not limited to where the University has assessed that:
+(6) The University will issue a release where a transfer is in the best interests of the international student, including but not limited to where the University has assessed that:

 Top of Page

-- the University is unable to deliver the Program outlined in the student's Written Agreement;
+- the University is unable to deliver the program outlined in the international students Written Agreement;

-- there is evidence that the student's reasonable expectations about their current Program are not being met;
+- there is evidence that the international student's reasonable expectations about their current program are not being met;

-- there is evidence that the student was misled by the University or an education or migration agent regarding the University or its Program and the Program is therefore unsuitable to their needs and/or study objectives;
+- there is evidence that the international student was misled by the University or an education or migration agent regarding the University or its program, and the program is therefore unsuitable to their needs and/or study objectives;

-- there is evidence that exceptional compelling or compassionate circumstances exist (as defined in the University's Admission and Enrolment Procedure Manual – Coursework Programs and the Application for Letter of Release) and these circumstances will be improved if the student transfers to another institution.
+- there is evidence that exceptional compelling or compassionate circumstances exist (as defined in the University's Admissions Manual - Coursework and Enabling Programs and the Application for Release) and these circumstances will be improved if the international student transfers to another institution.

-Section 5 - Grounds for Refusal of a Letter of Release
+Section 5 - Grounds for Refusal of Release

-(7) The University may not issue a Letter of Release if the international student:
+(7) The University may refuse to issue a release if the international student: